-The DVSA set a minimum of 40 hours training required (signed off by an ADI) before they’ll consider you for a trainee licence.
-The reality is that 40 hours is nowhere near enough to be teaching and it’s not unusual to take at least 100 hours of tuition, spend hundreds of hours practising as a trainee and still fail your part 3.
+The DVSA set a minimum of 40 hours of training required (signed off by an ADI) before they’ll consider you for a trainee licence.
+The reality is that 40 hours is nowhere near enough to be teaching.
+It’s not unusual to take at least 100 hours of tuition, spend hundreds of hours practising as a trainee and still fail your part 3.

 To help increase your chances of passing I’ve spent hours making many free part 3 videos.

 - Discover what a standards check is

 - How to plan your lesson